HahaLan97/HahaLan97.github.io/_pages/about.md

 ---
-layout: archive
 permalink: /
-title: "Under Consrtuction"
+title: "Under Construction"
 author_profile: true
 redirect_from:
-  /
+  - /about/
+  - /about.html
 ---

 <!---